Children’s services, including early help

 Who can see my information?

 You can ask the Council for your information.
 If you need help with this, talk to your support worker or social worker.
-We will only share your information with the appropriate professionals who can support you.
-You will need to give consent for us to share your information.
-The only time we will share your information without your consent is when:
+Children’s Services will only share your information with the appropriate professionals who can support you.
+Early Help (inc. Troubled Families Programme) will need you to give consent for us to share your information.
+The only time Early Help (inc. Troubled Families Programme) will share your information without your consent is when:

 How do you store the information you keep about me?